rangle/ngCourse2/handout/09-routing.md

 ])
 ```

-RouteConfig is a decorator defined in Angular2 which takes the array of RouteDefinition to define routes within the application.
+RouteConfig is a decorator defined in Angular2 which takes the array of [RouteDefinition](https://angular.io/docs/ts/latest/api/router/RouteDefinition-interface.html) to define routes within the application.
 Every RouteDefinition can have different attributes.
-Some of the common attributes for the RouteDefinition are:-
+Some of the common attributes for the RouteDefinition are:

 * path: Url to be shown in the browser when application in on the specific route
 * component: Component to be rendered when the application is on the specific route